owenCocjin/DropDetector/README.md

 ### Client
 - ~~**[cli.01]**: Client crashes when scanning a server that is actively using port 443~~ **Fixed**: Caught error and return to client as srverr.
 - ~~**[cli.02]**: Somewhat commonly, the client will spit out an "Index out of range" error while parsing the who_byte, indicating it didn't receive any data from the server.
 This error was found when scanning port 443 while it was occupied by an Apache server.
 I believe the error is caused by the server simply closing the bad connection (?).~~ **Fixed**: Before data.recvUnit (which caused the error) converts the bytes to Unit, check if it received an empty byte.
 This indicates a closed remote socket, so return None and allow caller to handle.
+- **[cli.03]**: The "delay" option seems to directly affect the time the threads wait once they're done.
+This is wrong because the "delay" should only affect failures in the sockets

 ### Server
 - ~~**[srv.01]**: Using too high of a chunk size causes threads to crash (due to an overflow-like bug).
 This is caused by the break of data during transmission.
 The server sends (or client receives) what should be one unit, as 2 distinct units, causing an invalid who byte for the second unit, followed by a crash.
 The client detects an invalid port response and abruptly closes the data port.
 Instead, the client can send a retry message which will allow the server to resend the data.~~ **Fixed**: Due to TCP breaking packets apart during transmission, client only received partial units.
 Created a function to receive exactly N bytes from server to ensure full unit transmission.